xkisxk/tp/docs/DeveloperGuide.md

 This subsection provides details on the implementation of the `moveCardCommand`.
 This command enables moving of a card in a deck the user is currently in to another deck.

-By entering the edit command in the `InnerParser` class, an `MoveCardCommand` object is created and its constructor is called.
+By entering the move command in the `InnerParser` class, an `MoveCardCommand` object is created and its constructor is called.
 This object is returned to `CardLi` class, which then calls the `execute()` method of the `MoveCardCommand` object.